msyamkumar/cs220-f21-projects/p4/README.md

 ```
 **Note that**:
 * You are only allowed to work with your named partner,
-* You must name the person you worked with, and
+* you must name the person you worked with (by mentioning partner netid in the above partner field), and
-* Only one of you should submit your code.
+* **only one of you should submit your code.**

 ## Questions and Functions